-I have recived several national and international external research grants in competition as a principal investigator.
-My research projects and external funding has created opportunities for 10 completed and 3 ongoing PhD students at Karolinska Institutet, and > 95 original research publications in peer-reviewed scientific journals.
+I have received several national and international external research grants in competition as a principal investigator.
+My research projects and external funding has created opportunities for 10 completed and 8 ongoing PhD students at Karolinska Institutet, and > 110 original research publications in peer-reviewed scientific journals.

-Project 1: Pharmacovigilance infrastructure and post-marketing surveillance system capacity building for regional medicine regulatory harmonization in East Africa- PROFORMA (http://proforma.ki.se/).
+Project 1: Pharmacovigilance infrastructure and post-marketing surveillance system capacity building for regional medicine regulatory harmonization in East Africa- (Acronym - PROFORMA) (http://proforma.ki.se/).

 In sub-Saharan Africa, access to medicine including new drugs, vaccines, microbicides for treatment of poverty-related diseases (PRD) is increasing.
 However, capacities of the National Medicine Regulatory Authorities (NMRAs) to monitor the quality and public safety of new drugs and interventions are not coping with, partly due to a shortage of qualified personnel and limited resources.
 PRORFORMA aims to strengthen the national pharmacovigilance infrastructure and post-marketing surveillance system in Ethiopia, Kenya, Tanzania, and Rwanda by forging partnerships with local academic institutions (training-of-the-trainers for sustainable training programs), national medicine regulatory authorities (practical training to change policy into practice) and public health programs.
 We aim to generate a cohort of pharmacovigilance-trained human resources from all stockholders including patients, healthcare providers, regulatory staffs that are engaged in pharmacovigilance data collection, analysis, interpretation, and data sharing.
 Our specific objective to strengthen pharmacovigilance and post-marketing surveillance system focusing on public health programs involving mass drug administration for neglected tropical diseases and mass immunization programs.
 Twelve postgraduates will be trained to serves as part of the future PV expert regional task force in East Africa aligned with the large-scale African medicine regulatory harmonization and WHO’s Pharmacovigilance program.

-PROFORMA project is funded by the European Union’s Framework Programme for Research and Innovation Horizon 2020 via the European and Developing Countries Clinical Trials Partnership Association (EDCTP2), with co-funding from Sida.
+PREGART is a 5-year project (2019 - 2023) funded by the European Union’s Framework Programme for Research and Innovation Horizon 2020 via the European and Developing Countries Clinical Trials Partnership (EDCTP2).

-Intermittent Preventive Treatment in pregnancy (IPTp) with Sulfadoxine/Pyrimethamine (SP) is the current chemoprophylaxis intervention recommended by WHO for malaria prevention in pregnancy.
-However, the high prevalence Sulfadoxin/Pyrimethamine (SP) resistance in high malaria endemic areas including Tanzania are likely to undermine the use of IPTp-SP in improving birth outcomes.
-We investigate whether the combination of dihydroartemisinin-piperaquine (DHP) is superior to SP and co-trimoxazole alone for prevention of malaria in pregnancy among HIV negative and HIV positive pregnant women respectively.
+Intermittent Preventive Treatment in pregnancy (IPTp) with Sulfadoxine/Pyrimethamine (SP) is the current chemoprophylaxis intervention recommended by the WHO for malaria prevention in pregnancy.
+However, the high prevalence of Sulfadoxin/Pyrimethamine (SP) resistance in high malaria-endemic areas including Tanzania is likely to undermine the use of IPTp-SP in improving birth outcomes.
+We investigate whether the combination of dihydroartemisinin-piperaquine (DHP) is superior to SP and co-trimoxazole alone for the prevention of malaria in pregnancy among HIV negative and HIV positive pregnant women respectively.
 The study design is an open-label, two-arm, prospective randomized controlled trial.
 HIV negative pregnant women are randomized to receive either IPTp-SP or IPTp-DHP.
 In parallel, HIV positive pregnant women are randomized to receive either co-trimoxazole (CTX) with DHP (IPTp-DHP+CMX) or CTX alone.
-Result from this study will establish if DHP can be a suitable alternative to replace SP for IPTp for malaria prevention in HIV negative pregnant women, and the addition of DHP to daily cotrimoxazole is significant in preventing malaria among HIV positive pregnant women.
+The result from this study will establish if DHP can be a suitable alternative to replace SP for IPTp for malaria prevention in HIV negative pregnant women, and the addition of DHP to daily cotrimoxazole is significant in preventing malaria among HIV positive pregnant women.

-Project 3: Randomized clinical trial to determine the effectiveness the efficacy and safety of Praziquantel combined with Dihydroartemisinin-Piperaquine versus Praziquantel alone for the treatment of schistosomiasis in Tanzania.
+Project 4: Randomized clinical trial to determine the efficacy and safety of Praziquantel combined with Dihydroartemisinin-Piperaquine versus Praziquantel alone for the treatment of schistosomiasis in Tanzania.

 Efavirenz (EFV), a potent antiretroviral drug is approved by US-FDA and WHO to treat HIV infected children > 3 years of age.
 US-FDA has recently expanded the use of efavirenz (EFV) based ART for children aged ≥ 3 months weighing > 3.5 kg.
 However, waiting for more pharmacokinetic (PK) safety and efficacy data in children, WHO continues to limit the use of EFV in children < 3 years of age.
-The current body weight based EFV dose recommendation to treat infant and children is a scaled-down prediction from population PK modeling of data obtained from adults treated with the standard maximum EFV dose (600mg/day).
+The current body weight-based EFV dose recommendation to treat infants and children is a scaled-down prediction from population PK modeling of data obtained from adults treated with the standard maximum EFV dose (600mg/day).
 We are conducting a three-phase efavirenz pharmacokinetics, pharmacogenetics and pharmacodynamics based dose optimization study in HIV and HIV-TB co-infected children in Uganda and Ethiopia.
-Result from this study will provide an evidence-based recommendation for policymakers to develop effective pediatric HIV treatment guidelines, particularly in Sub-Saharan Africa.
+The result of this study will provide an evidence-based recommendation for policymakers to develop effective pediatric HIV treatment guidelines, particularly in Sub-Saharan Africa.

 This study is funded by a grant from Sida.